synthizer/synthizer/manual/src/concepts/context.md

 For more information on 3D audio, see [the dedicated section](./3d_audio.md).

-Almost all objects in Synthizer requirea  context to be created and must be used only with the context they're associated with.
+Almost all objects in Synthizer require a context to be created and must be used only with the context they're associated with.

 A common question is whether an app should ever have more than one context.